lunarc/lunarc_docs/docs/aurora_faq.md

 # Frequently asked questions about Aurora
-Author: Joachim Hein (Lunarc)
+Author: Joachim Hein (LUNARC)

 ![Node icon](images/node_icon.jpg "Node icon")

 ## I have forgotten my login password for Aurora
-To receive a new password, please phone Lunarc support on 0462224454 (+46462224454 outside Sweden) from the mobile phone you have registered in [SUPR](https://supr.snic.se/person/).
+To receive a new password, please phone LUNARC support on 0462224454 (+46462224454 outside Sweden) from the mobile phone you have registered in [SUPR](https://supr.snic.se/person/).
 Additional questions will be asked to verify your identity.

 ## I can not login after migrating to pocket pass
 Many users have issues because of missing the [activation step](http://lunarc-documentation.readthedocs.io/en/latest/authenticator_howto/#important-last-step-activate-your-token).
 To activate your token, connect to the [self-service portal](http://lunarc-documentation.readthedocs.io/en/latest/authenticator_howto/#accessing-the-self-service-portal), go into "tokens", choose "activate" and follow the instructions.